Cambysses/MyAnimeListEnglishTitles/README.md

-# MyAnimeListEnglishTitles
+# MyAnimeList English Titles
-Adds English titles (if it exsts) to MAL "Top Anime" page.
+Adds English title (if it exsts) the "Top Anime" page on MyAnimeList.
+Currently does not work for any other pages such as "Top Manga".